 John 11:6 When he had heard therefore that he was sick, he abode two days still in the same place where he was.

-He didn't even leave.
-It didn't seem to bother Him—"bug" Him—at all.
+He did not even leave.
+It did not seem to bother Him—"bug" Him—at all.

 John 11:11 These things said he: and after that he said unto them, Our friend Lazarus sleeps: but I go, that I may awake him out of sleep.